-All On 4 and All On 6 are both superior permanent solutions for people who have lost many teeth and wanted to regain their smile.
+All On 4 and All On 6 are both superior permanent solutions for people who have lost multiple teeth and want to regain their smile.
 As compared to other methods, the adjustment time is small, and the success level is exceptionally high.
 For more information about dental implants procedures in Beverly Hills please contact Arthur Glosman DDS.